-For example, when the court considers the best interests of the child when making parenting orders, it may take into account your child's Aboriginal heritage, traditions, and culture.
+For example, when the court considers the best interests of the child when making parenting orders, it might take into account your child's Aboriginal heritage, traditions, and culture.

 Caring for your children after separation or divorce

-Many of the legal considerations for parenting after separation or divorce are the same for Aboriginal families as non-Aboriginal families.
+Many of the legal considerations for parenting after separation or divorce are the same for Aboriginal families and non-Aboriginal families.

-When the court makes its decisions, it may also take into account your child's:
+When the court makes its decisions, it might also take into account your child's: